 Since graduate school, when I had to buy my first computer, a pre-MS DOS machine, I have been online.
 No, not the internet.
 The internet did not exist in 1982 when I started graduate school.
-But leading edge, circa 1982, online services did exist.
+But leading-edge, circa 1982, online services did exist.
 In 1982 I would dial out to The Source, and a few years later to CompuServe, when they acquired The Source, and then in the early 1990’s the internet.

 Since my wife’s cancer diagnosis in September, I have read all kinds of medical research and information on retroperitoneal sarcomas.
 While I am no expert, I have learned a significant amount about cancer and her particular type of cancer.
 I tell this history to make a single point: I am a very knowledgeable medical consumer, with good instincts about cause and effect.

-My questions were met with a wall of protocol and smiles all marching down a singular path: There is nothing more to be done.
+My questions were met with a wall of protocol and smiles all marching down a singular path.
+There was nothing more to be done.
 Let her recover and bring her back in four months for a new CT scan.
-But the intervening four months following her surgery allowed the cancer to return around her liver and throughout her retroperitoneal area and to metastasize to her lungs and retroperitoneal lymph nodes.
+But the intervening four months following her surgery allowed cancer to return around her liver and throughout her retroperitoneal area and to metastasize to her lungs and retroperitoneal lymph nodes.

 Today as we try to navigate the next steps in her cancer treatment I am again struggling with concern that even the top sarcoma specialists we see in the hallowed halls of a major cancer center are bound by their own insular world and established clinical processes.

 When I spoke to my wife’s medical oncologist last week, a top sarcoma specialist, I asked directly was there more we could be doing?
-I told him that I had read that the chance of successful chemo for her particular cancer was low, (a statement he never refuted), so was there anything experimental or leading edge we should be considering.
+I told him that I had read that the chance of successful chemo for her particular cancer was low, (a statement he never refuted), so was there anything experimental or leading-edge we should be considering.
 His mantra was simply, stay the course, complete the chemo, and come back in a month for a CT scan.

 Doctors speak in riddles.
-My wife’s oncologist did say that, “if the tumor stays the same size or shrinks, we would consider that a success.”
+My wife’s oncologist did say that “if the tumor stays the same size or shrinks, we would consider that a success.”
 The same size?
 What does that mean for her prognosis?
-My wife is lying on the couch all day, in pain, under the control of narcotic pain killers, attrended by her elderly parents.
+My wife is lying on the couch all day, in pain, under the control of narcotic pain killers, attended by her elderly parents.
 If there is really no hope, tell us.
 Why make her continue the chemo if she is going to die anyway?
 Cancer treatments are better than they once were, but they still put patients through hell.